jgirardet/grudot/README.md

 - Extension declared in lib.rs
 - the .gdextension file added inside your godot project
 - .vscode/settings.json configured to use this extension
+- add .gitignore if none is found in parents directory

 https://github.com/user-attachments/assets/c8243982-5a21-4fba-b214-54a651beb64b

 #### Add `OnReady` as simple as in Godot